simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_60_externalobject-code-examples/externalobject-code-examples.md

 <h2 id="responsive">Responsive UI pattern</h2>

-The **version 4.0 responsive UI** is a single page UI, so the implementation of custom components is using a different pattern than th²e standalone page pattern of the above examples.
+The **version 4.0 responsive UI** is a single page UI, so the implementation of custom components is using a different pattern than the standalone page pattern of the above examples.

 The use of client-side JavaScript is mandatory, a typical UI external objet will return a JavaScript statement and will rely on HTML/CSS/JavaScript resources.